 No question the situation is dangerous, but let us look for a different perspective to cope with the crisis in a positive way.
 While we see suffering, we can also look for positive things.

 Do you think this is crazy?
-Look here for positive sides of the virus?
+Look here for the positive sides of the virus?

 I always look out for good in negative things.

 Demanding circumstances are much easier to overcome if we look from another perspective.
 I learned this from my experiences.
 And I think everyone can learn this especially if one can make himself news proof.

 There are also already numerous different voices to hear on the subject.

 Let us think about some positive things here.

 One benefit is that we learn to care for ourselves and be more compassionate.
 Also, do you pay not more attention to your body and your immune system?
 Eat healthier, go more in the fresh air?
 Corona teaches us active self-care, supporting our health, and taking care of our bodies.

 Also, we draw boundaries and do not do things that could harm us or others.
 All this is love, compassion, and being responsible, and it is nice to show it!

 The virus time is perfect for experiencing different fears.
 What fears does the virus trigger in you?
 Is it the fear of death?
 The fear of lack of food supply?
 Maybe also the concern of lack of freedom, losing control, to be powerless?
 These genuine fears that exist in us, often go unnoticed for a long time, until something comes up that brings them to our awareness.
 Some people have panic attacks and think of dying when one coughs lightly.
 It also shows where you can’t completely let go and trust.
 Be grateful for the opportunity to learn to know yourself and overcome your fear!